-Under the Pathways section and "Available" pathways hover over "The Volunteering Award 2022/23" and then click "Preview".
+Under the Pathways section and "Available" pathways hover over "The Volunteering Award 2023/24" and then click "Preview".
 This should take you to the preview page, scroll down on this page and select "Start now" on the left-hand side.
+You will then be enrolled on the Pathway.
+The documents which you need to complete and submit in order to achieve the award are hosted under each activity.
+You need to download these complete them and upload them under each activity.
+Forms should be submitted for validation as you complete each volunteering opportunity.